lungoruscello/PyGridAgg/README.md

 ## Simple and fast

-For performance, all built-in [point aggregators](#built-in-point-aggregators) use [ `np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html) for efficient in-place operations.
+For performance, all built-in [point aggregators](#built-in-point-aggregators) leverage in-place operations via [ `np.ufunc.at`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.at.html).
 In the timed example below, 10 million random points are aggregated on a grid with 250,000 cells.
 For illustration, points are aggregated using a weighted average, with point weights being assigned as a function of position:

 ```python
 import time